 They are not able to scale up top next level because of lack of funds.

-Last year our business lost all its steam because we could not raise the next level of funding from our banks.
+Last year our business lost all its steam because we could not raise funding from our banks.

 Imagine a situation where banks refuse to fund you and you do not have an investor on board.